Skip to content

 • Concept artist: Concept artists illustrate concepts for characters, environments, and other creative assets.
 They require good knowledge of light, color, perspective, and anatomy to best convey their creative vision (or the creative vision of their creative director).

 • 3D animator: While you don't need to know how to draw to be a 3D Animator, the fundamentals of art still come into play.
 3D animators create digital objects and provide the illusion that they’re traveling through a three-dimensional space.
-A solid knowledge of anatomy is essential for 3D animators to understand to be able to manipulate their characters or creatures in realistic ways that will resonate with their audience.
+A solid knowledge of anatomy is essential for 3D animators to understand in order to be able to manipulate their characters or creatures in realistic ways that will resonate with their audience.

 Employing the fundamentals of art, CG Spectrum's digital painting courses provide students with opportunities to put these vital theories into practice through mentor-led coursework using industry-standard tools such as Photoshop.